-School Report and Transcript: Allow ample time for your counselor to complete the form online and return it to Middlebury with your 9th-11th grade transcript.
+School Report, Counselor Recommendation, and Transcript: Allow ample time for your counselor to complete the form online and return it to Middlebury with your 9th-11th grade transcript.

-All applicants should remind counselors to submit mid-year grades by February 15.
+Senior Grades: All applicants should request that their counselor send mid-year grades by February 1.
 Final decisions will not be made without some form of senior grades.

 Standardized Tests: Request testing services or guidance department to submit directly to Middlebury College.